 You feel cold on the Cambridge Diet due to the reduced caloric intake.

 Does the Cambridge Diet come with a guarantee?

 There’s no information about a guarantee with the Cambridge Diet.

-Do you know of any special deals or discounts on the Cambridge Diet?
+Do you know of any special deals or discounts for the Cambridge Diet?

 We didn’t see special deals or discounts on the Cambridge Diet.
-However, the last several months have been flying by, considering our readers have been taking advantage of Dietspotlight Burn’s Special Trial Offer, which is just the cost of shipping and handling.
+However, as the last several months have been flying by, our readers have been taking advantage of Dietspotlight Burn’s Special Trial Offer.
+The offer is just the cost of shipping and handling.
 Click here to try it out.